Panathinaikos F.C.: Early years

 During the turbulent 1910s, marked by the Balkan Wars and World War I, football activity declined.
 Goalkeeper Konstantinos Tsiklitiras volunteered for the army, fought at the Battle of Bizani, contracted meningitis, and died in Athens at 24.
-Founder Giorgos Kalafatis served in all three wars, eventually reaching the rank of rear admiral and later on served a military doctor in the Asia minor campaign.
-In 1910, after a dispute among a number of board members, Kalafatis with most of the players—also followed by Campbell—decided to pull out of POA and secured a new ground in Amerikis Square and the next year the team won the 1911 SEGAS Championship.
-Subsequently, the name of the club changed to Panellinios Podosferikos Omilos ("Panhellenic Football Club") and its colours to green and white.
+Founder Giorgos Kalafatis served in all three wars, eventually reaching the rank of rear admiral and later on served as a military doctor in the Asia Minor campaign.
+In 1910, after a dispute among a number of board members, Kalafatis with most of the players — also followed by Campbell —decided to pull out of POA and secured a new ground in Amerikis Square (and the next year the team won the 1911 SEGAS Championship).
+Subsequently, the name of the club changed to Panellinios Podosferikos Omilos ("Panhellenic Football Club") and green and white were established as its colours.
 By 1914, Campbell had returned to England but the club was already at the top of Greek football with players such as Michalis Papazoglou, Michalis Rokkos and Loukas Panourgias and went on to win the football tournament of 1915.

 In 1918, the team adopted the trifolium (shamrock) as its emblem, symbol of harmony, unity, nature, fertility and good luck, as proposed by Michalis Papazoglou.
 In 1921 and 1922, the Athens-Piraeus FCA organised the first two post-WWI championships, in both of which PPO was declared champion.
 By that stage, the club had outgrown both the grounds in Patission Street and Amerikis Square, due mainly to its expansion in other sports, and began to look at vacant land in the area of Perivola on Alexandras Avenue as its potential new ground.
 After long discussions with the Municipality of Athens, an agreement was finally reached and in 1922 Leoforos ("Avenue" in Greek) was granted to the club.

-The move to a permanent home ground also heralded another—final—name change to Panathinaikos Athlitikos Omilos (PAO), "All-Athenian Athletic Club", on 15 March 1924, from now on a multi-sport club.
+The move to a permanent home ground also heralded another — final — name change to Panathinaikos Athlitikos Omilos (PAO), "All-Athenian Athletic Club", on 15 March 1924, from now on a multi-sport club.
 However, the decision was already taken by 1922.

-In 1926, the Hellenic Football Federation (HFF) was founded and the first Greek Championship under its authority took place in 1927.
-The club dominated Athenian football, winning the Athens championships of 1925 1926 1927 and 1929 organized by the Athens Football Clubs Association.
+In 1926, the Hellenic Football Federation (HFF) was founded and the first Panhellenic Championship under its authority took place in 1927.
+The club dominated Athenian football, winning the Athens championships of 1925, 1926, 1927 and 1929 organized by the Athens Football Clubs Association.